-In the landscape of Japanese tennis, the Rakuten Japan Open Tennis Championships has set the standard for the last 45 years.
-The country's lone ATP World Tour event continues to shine brightly in Tokyo, providing fans with the opportunity to see some the game's best players every year.
+In the landscape of Japanese tennis, the Rakuten Japan Open Tennis Championships has set the standard for nearly 50 years.
+The country's lone ATP Tour event continues to shine brightly in Tokyo, providing fans with the opportunity to see some the game's best players every year.

 A bustling metropolis in southern Japan, Kobe is the sixth-largest city in the country and a thriving financial centre.
 Also one of the busiest ports in the country, many companies are headquartered there, including more than 100 international corporations.
 It is also the point of origin of Kobe beef, a delicacy around the world.

 But venture a bit outside the city and you will find an integral part of Kobe's sporting culture.
 Drive 40 minutes west and you'll arrive at the Miki Disaster Prevention Park, home to this week's ATP Challenger Tour event.

 On 17 January 1995, a 6.9 magnitude earthquake rocked Japan.
 Its epicentre was located just 20 km from the Kobe city centre.
 More than 6,000 people lost their lives on that day and, with the city residing on an active fault line, officials announced the necessity for a disaster prevention mechanism.
 At the time of the Great Hanshin earthquake, the city was ill-prepared to assist the thousands of people impacted.

 The Miki Disaster Prevention Park was constructed shortly thereafter, serving as a relief centre for rescued people from nearby disaster areas.
 One of the most sophisticated earthquake research facilities also sits next door and includes the world's largest indoor earthquake simulator.
 Also a multipurpose sports facility, it features two football stadiums and a running track, in addition to the tennis arena.